adsrmk/vitepress-latest/docs/en/guide/preload_fcgi.md

 ## How to
-1. Create a new file called preload.php under your public_html
+1. Create a new file named **preload.php** in the public_html directory.
+2. Paste the code below into the file.
-2. paste the following code, and change your sitemap URL
+3. Update the sitemap URL to match your website configuration.

 ```php
 <?php